dlevs/openapi-validation-kit/README.md

 }
 ```

-## Goals

-- **Great DX** - Full request / response validation.
-Typed `req` and `res` arguments - no need to pass these manually (like `(req: Request<A, B, C, D>, ...)`) and then wonder if they're in sync with the validator.
-And all of this exposed via a very simple, minimal API.
-- **OpenAPI doc first** - This is the single-source of truth for an API.
-It's a standard, and is very portable.

-  Some tools do things the other way - relying on code annotations to generate a schema.
-This is not always suitable, especially when dealing with a distributed system where the API is served by many services, potentially written in different languages.

 ## Motivation

 This project was inspired by [fastify](https://www.fastify.io/)'s built in schema validation.
 I wanted that in express, and I wanted TypeScript to be aware of the types too.
 There are projects that bring the validation functionality to express, like [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator); these are great, but they don't provide the tight TypeScript integration that is possible when you have a separate compile step.